christymarc/christymarc.github.io/_pages/resources.md

 ### Application Fee Waivers
 There are a variety of ways to get fee waivers.
 I encourage you to look at your target schools' specific fee waiver policies, but I have listed some of the ways I received them.
-* Demonstrating finantial need: some programs will waive you application fee if you are on financial aid at your current university and you submit your aid statement.
+* Demonstrating financial need: some programs will waive you application fee if you are on financial aid at your current university and you submit your aid statement.
-* Conferences: if you are able to attend conferences like [Tapia](https://tapiaconference.cmd-it.org/) or [Grace Hopper](https://ghc.anitab.org/), many graduate programs will have booths where they will give you a fee waiver code.
+* Conferences: if you are able to attend conferences like [Tapia](https://tapiaconference.cmd-it.org/) or [Grace Hopper](https://ghc.anitab.org/), many programs will have booths where they give out fee waiver codes.
 Some schools will also waive your application fee if you submit proof of conference attendance.
 * Targeted programs or organization membership: if you are a member or participate in some of the following programs, you may qualify for a fee waiver.
 I have not listed them all (there are too many).
     * Graduate Application Support Programs (by school)
     * REU programs (by school)